CountercurrentLinda/Intro-to-Bioinfo/README.md

 # Intro-to-Bioinfo
-Courseworks and practices of Introduction to Bioinformatics
+This is the `repo` for the course **Introduction to Bioinformatics**.
+Coursework and practices will be included.